luismetzger/sinatra-intro-lesson/README.md

 </html>
 ```

-Let's add the layout to our file now
+Let's add the layout to our file project now.

 [Comment]: # (Likely break here)